»Admissions

 Chapman University School Code: 4047

 Letters of Recommendation: 2 Letters of recommendation are required.
-At least one letter should come from a person actively engaged in teaching and/or the practice of counseling who is familiar with your academic strengths and achievements, such as a professor.
-One letter may come from an employer or person who can speak on behalf of your work qualifications related to the field.
+At least one letter should come from an individual actively engaged in teaching and/or clinical practice, who is in a position to evaluate your academic and personal qualifications for the program, such as a professor.
+One letter may come from an employer or individual who can speak on behalf of your work qualifications related to the field.

 - Letter should not be submitted by a family member, a friend, or your own therapist